PFython/cleverdict/README.md

     >>> type(x.to_list)
     <class 'method'>

-If you use JSON, you can export data easily with `.to_json()` but all your values must capable of being serialised to JSON obviously, so no Python sets or custom objects unless you convert them to something that JSON *can* handle first:
+If you use JSON, you can export your dictionary data easily with `.to_json()` but all your values must be capable of being serialised to JSON obviously, so no Python sets or custom objects unless you convert them to something that JSON *can* handle first:

     >>> x.to_json()
     '{"total": 6, "usergroup": "Knights of Ni"}'

-    # You can also output to a file using:
+    # Or output to a file:
     >>> x.to_json(file_path="mydata.json")

-    ⓘ Saved 'x' in JSON format to:
-    D:\Pete's Data\OneDrive\Python Scripts\mydata.json
-    '{"total": 6, "usergroup": "Knights of Ni"}'

-You can also use the `.to_list()` method to generate a list of key/value pairs from a `CleverDict` object e.g. for Client/Server serialisation:
+You can also use the `.to_list()` method to generate a list of key/value pairs:

     >>> x = CleverDict({1: "one", 2: "two"})